quinncomendant/ChipiChat.lbaction/README.md

 - `api_key`: Your OpenAI API key (default: empty).
 - `cache_expiration_minutes`: How long before cached responses expire.
 This is useful to avoid loading a cached response for the same question in a different context, e.g., “show me how to do that” from the cache might contain an out-of-context response (default: `5`).
 - `default_action`: The action to run when hitting enter *after* receiving a response. (options: `open`, `insert`, `quicklook`, `largetype`; default: `open`).
-- `filename_extension`: The extension of cached files changes how they open in a text editor and QuickLook (default: `txt`).
-If you have a QuickLook extension that supports Markdown (e.g., [Peek](https://apps.apple.com/us/app/peek-a-quick-look-extension/id1554235898?mt=12)), change this to `md` for syntax highlighting in QuickLook.
+- `filename_extension`: The extension of cached files changes how they open in a text editor and Quick Look (default: `txt`).
+If you have a Quick Look extension that supports Markdown (e.g., [Peek](https://apps.apple.com/us/app/peek-a-quick-look-extension/id1554235898?mt=12)), change this to `md` for syntax highlighting. 😎
 - `max_history_minutes`: Include up to *max_history_minutes* of conversation history in requests (default: `480`).
 - `max_history_tokens`: Include up to *max_tokens* of conversation history in requests (default: `500`).
 - `max_tokens`: The maximum number of [tokens](https://platform.openai.com/docs/api-reference/chat/create#chat/create-max_tokens) to generate (default: `1024`).